simonspa/corryvreckan/src/algorithms/Alignment/README.md

 #### Description
 This algorithm performs translational and rotational telescope plane alignment.

 The alignment is performed with respect to the reference plane set in the configuration file.
-To not include the DUT in this translational and rotational alignment, it will need to be masked in the configuration file.

 This algorithm uses the tracks produced by the `BasicTracking` algorithm to align the telescope planes.
 There are two methods available for alignment:

 ##### 1) Minimising the track chi^2
 For each telescope detector except the reference plane, this method moves the detector, refits all of the tracks, and minimises the chi^2 of these new tracks.
-The parameter `detectorToAlign` is not used in this method as it automatically iterates through all telescope planes except the DUT.
+The parameters `detectorToAlign` and `DUT` are not used in this method as it automatically iterates through all telescope planes except the DUT.

 ##### 2) Minimising the track (unbiased) residuals
 For the detector specified by the `detectorToAlign` parameter, this method moves the detector, refits all the tracks, and minimises the unbiased residuals calculated from the track intercepts with the plane.